Vish2427/insurance_premium/README.md

 their individual health situation.
 After that, customers can work with any health insurance carrier and its plans and perks while keeping the projected cost from our study in mind.
-The problem is to find the expense of the insurance premium which can assist a person in concentrating on the health side of an insurance policy rather han the ineffective part.
+The problem is to find the expense of the insurance premium which can assist a person in concentrating on the health side of an insurance policy rather than the ineffective part.

 ## Tech Stack Used